Ahadrp/BookWrom-Dictionary/README.md

 # BookWrom-Dictionary
-## Hey!
+## Installation
+* Install python first
+* Put both .py file and words in a same dircetory
-All you have to is just to run the program!
+* Then all you have to do is just to run the program! :)
-But install python before that! :)